 Minoxidil works by shortening the telogen (resting) phase of the hair growth cycle, encouraging hairs to enter into the anagen (growth) phase early.

 It also appears to improve blood circulation and vascularization in your scalp, which may further help to promote hair growth.

 Numerous studies have found that minoxidil helps to stimulate hair growth.
-For example, in one study published in 2004, more than 84 percent of men who used minoxidil for 12 months rated it as either “very effective,” “effective” or “moderately effective” at promoting hair regrowth.
+For example, in one study published in 2004 in the Journal of the American Academy of Dermatology, more than 84 percent of men who used minoxidil for 12 months rated it as either “very effective,” “effective” or “moderately effective” at promoting hair regrowth.

 As we’ve explained in our guide to applying minoxidil, using minoxidil is easy.
 It only takes a few minutes to apply and generally produces noticeable improvements in your hair within two to four months of regular use.

 Minoxidil is an over-the-counter medication that’s available without a prescription.
-We offer liquid minoxidil online in a 5% formulation that’s safe and effective for stimulating hair regrowth.
+We offer both foam and liquid minoxidil online in a 5% formulation that’s safe and effective for stimulating hair regrowth.